sarahhshaikhh/ecommerce-sales-dashboard/README.md

 # Business Value

 This dashboard demonstrates how Business Intelligence can transform transactional sales data into actionable insights.
-By combining KPIs, interactive filtering, and visual analytics, it enables business users to monitor performance and make data-driven decisions more efficiently.

----

-# Dashboard Preview

-*(Insert Screenshot)*
+By combining executive KPIs with customer, regional, product, and payment analysis, it provides decision-makers with a centralized platform for monitoring business performance and identifying growth opportunities.

 ---